exaloop/codon/README.md

 ### Goals

-- **No learning curve:** Be as close to CPython as possible in terms of syntax, semantics and libraries
+- :bulb: **No learning curve:** Be as close to CPython as possible in terms of syntax, semantics and libraries
-- **Top-notch performance:** At *least* on par with low-level languages like C, C++ or Rust
+- :rocket: **Top-notch performance:** At *least* on par with low-level languages like C, C++ or Rust
-- **Hardware support:** Full, seamless support for parallelism, multithreading (no GIL!), GPU and more
+- :computer: **Hardware support:** Full, seamless support for parallelism, multithreading (no GIL!), GPU and more
-- **Optimizations:** Comprehensive optimization framework that can target high-level Python constructs and libraries
+- :chart_with_upwards_trend: **Optimizations:** Comprehensive optimization framework that can target high-level Python constructs and libraries
+- :battery: **Interoperability:** Full interoperability with Python's ecosystem of packages and libraries

 ### Non-goals

-- *Drop-in replacement for CPython:* Codon is not a drop-in replacement for CPython.
+- :x: *Drop-in replacement for CPython:* Codon is not a drop-in replacement for CPython.
 There are some aspects of Python that are not suitable for static compilation -- we don't support these in Codon.
   There are ways to use Codon in larger Python codebases via its [JIT decorator](https://docs.exaloop.io/codon/interoperability/decorator) or [Python extension backend](https://docs.exaloop.io/codon/interoperability/pyext).
 See also [*"Differences with Python"*](https://docs.exaloop.io/codon/general/differences) in the docs.

-- *New syntax and language constructs:* We try to avoid adding new syntax, keywords or other language features as much as possible.
+- :x: *New syntax and language constructs:* We try to avoid adding new syntax, keywords or other language features as much as possible.
 While Codon does add some new syntax in a couple places (e.g. to express parallelism), we try to make it as familiar and intuitive as possible.